/

 • Predictable.
 Go for proven styles and avoid experimenting with layouts that were not tested with users.

 • Consistent.
-The style of basic components of the layout should be the same throughout the website.
+The style of the basic components of the layout should be the same throughout the website.
 Using a components library helps a lot here.

 • Responsive.
 Products have to be adapted to different devices.
 Angular Material is not responsive by default, but its elements can be used to build modern designs with responsiveness in mind.

-Nowadays Google promotes Angular Material to be used by developers in all sorts of products.
+Nowadays, Google promotes Angular Material to be used by developers in all sorts of products.
 For the developers, it means that they can rely on the tested system and save time they could otherwise spend re-inventing buttons and icons.

 It does not mean that using Angular Material would inevitably turn your website into a Google-style page, with those colorful icons and Google font.
 The library allows for a high level of customization.
-You can change parameters of elements to fit the needs and style of different products, use one of the existing Angular Material themes or create your own.
+You can change the parameters of elements to fit the needs and style of different products, use one of the existing Angular Material themes, or create your own.

 We have chosen some great examples of websites with different styles and content, all developed with Angular Material and using different layouts.